 Despite its hoisted importance, experts note that previous party speeches and documents have also touched upon the goal of common prosperity.
-Xi also mentioned the phrase during the 19th National People’s Congress in 2017.
+Xi also mentioned the phrase during the 19th National Congress of the Chinese Communist Party in 2017.

 China is home to some of the world’s wealthiest people, and the number of high-net-worth-individuals has seen an annual compound growth rate of 15% from 2018 to 2020, according to a recent joint report by China Merchants Bank and market research firm Bain & Company.
 By the end of 2021, the number of mega-rich individuals in China is expected to reach nearly 3 million.